tinuzz/leaflet-messagebox/README.md

 `position:` (string) The standard Leaflet.Control position parameter.
 Optional, defaults to 'topright'

-`timeout:` (integer) The duration the messagebox is shown in milliseconds.
+`timeout:` (integer) The duration the messagebox/notification is shown in milliseconds.
 Optional, defaults to 3000 (3 sec).

 ## Styling ##